AYSER02/snake-game-online/README.md

 # snake-game-online
 An Online Snake Game where you can play a classic snake game using Arrow keys and WASD keys

+this game also shows the Highscore for that session...